-On the last track, we discussed the Family Stance and the Family Trance.
-As well as how the two techniques of the “Other Family” exercise and the “Mottos” exercise can be used to bring awareness of where the guilt associated with the abuse comes from.
+In the last section, we discussed the Family Stance and the Family Trance.
+As well as how the two techniques of the "Other Family" exercise and the "Mottos" exercise can be used to bring awareness of where the guilt associated with the abuse comes from.

-This track deals with implanting false memory of sexual abuse that may result in the client feeling that the fabricated abuse was their fault.
+This section deals with implanting false memory of sexual abuse that may result in the client feeling that the fabricated abuse was their fault.